-TRIAL CONDUCT AND DECORUM
+TRIAL CONDUCT AND DECORUM Magistrate Judge Michael T. Morrissey

 The purpose of this protocol is to emphasize, not supplant, certain portions of the ethical principles applicable to the lawyer's conduct in the courtroom and to preserve the dignity of the courtroom environs and the judicial process.
-This protocol also is intended to further efficient and orderly fact-finding.
-Your compliance with the following will be appreciated:
+This protocol is also intended to promote efficient and orderly fact-finding.
+Your compliance is appreciated.

-1. Be on time for each court session.
+- 1. Be on time for each court session.
 Trial engagements take precedence over any other business.
-If you have matters in other courtrooms, arrange in advance to have them continued or have a colleague handle them for you.

-2. At the final pretrial conference, give the courtroom deputy and judge the caption of the case and the names and addresses of all persons at counsel table and all witnesses to be called.

-3. Stand and do not pace when addressing the judge, jury or witnesses.

-4. Stand at the podium at all times when addressing witnesses.
-Except upon express permission of the Court, all communications to the Court shall be made from a position at counsel table or from the lectern.
-Counsel shall not approach opposing counsel, the bench, a witness, the court reporter's table or the clerk's desk without the permission of the Court.

-5. Do not appeal to emotion or prejudice during opening statement to a jury.
+If you have matters in other courtrooms, arrange in advance to have them continued or have a colleague handle them for you. - 2.
+At the final pretrial conference, give the magistrate courtroom clerk (clerk) and judge the caption of the case, the names and addresses of all persons at counsel table, and all witnesses to be called. - 3.
+Stand and do not pace when addressing the judge, jury, or witnesses. - 4.
+Stand at the lectern at all times when addressing witnesses.
+Except upon express permission from the Court, all communications with the Court must be made from counsel table or from the lectern.
+Counsel shall not approach opposing counsel, the bench, a witness, the court reporter's table, or the clerk's desk without the Court's permission. - 5.
+Do not appeal to emotion or prejudice during opening statement to a jury.
 Confine yourself to a concise summary of the important facts that you expect to prove or your position on facts the opposition has undertaken to prove.